rabobank/npsb/README.md

 * **source** - The name of the source service instance that should be linked to this instance, only applicable for destination instances.
 This is a required parameter.
 This is a required parameter for type=destination instances.

 Instance bind parameters:
 * **port** - The port to use for the network policy (i.e. the port the application listens on).
-This is a optional parameter for type=destination, default is 8080.
+This is an optional parameter for type=destination, default is 8080.
+* **protocol** - The protocol to use for the network policy (i.e. tcp or udp).
+This is an optional parameter for type=destination, default is tcp.

 ## Deploying/installing the broker